-There will be no restriction on the number of elected members attending Local Government Convention.
-The number and the names of the elected members however, will be determined annually by Council.
+There will be no restriction on the number of elected members attending local government conventions.
+The number and the names of the elected members, however, will be determined annually by Council.
 Council will ensure adequate funds are allocated in its annual budget to cover delegate expenses each year.

-The Shire President will have automatic rights to attend Local Government Convention each year.
+The Shire President is authorised to attend Local Government Convention each year.

-When attending a conference, where the CEO is attending the same one, an attempt should be made to travel to and from the conference with the CEO in Council's vehicle.
+When attending a conference, where the CEO is attending the same one, an attempt should be made to travel to and from the conference with the CEO in a Shire vehicle.
 If this is not possible or the CEO is not attending, then the Councillor will be entitled to claim travel at the rate set under Members Meeting Expenses.

-When attending a conference in the capacity of a councillor, Council agree to pay the following charges where applicable:
+When attending a conference in the capacity of a councillor, Council will pay the following charges where applicable: